-Japan's agricultural imports (over $60 billion in 2012) make it the world's third-largest importer, after the United States and the European Union (EU).
+Japan's agricultural imports (nearly $60 billion in 2013) make it the world's fourth-largest importer, after the United States, China, and the European Union (EU).
 Based on total calories consumed, Japan imports about 60 percent of its food each year.
-Japan is the fourth-largest market for U.S. agriculture, accounting for about $13.5 billion in U.S. exports in 20112.
+Japan is the fourth-largest market for U.S. agriculture, accounting for $12.1 billion in U.S. exports in 2013.
 The United States is the leading agricultural supplier to Japan.
-Imports from the United States (almost $16 billion, including shipping costs) represent over one-fourth of Japan's total agricultural imports.
+Imports from the United States ($13.8 billion, including shipping costs) represent almost one-fourth of Japan's total agricultural imports.
 ASEAN, China and the EU-27 are the next-largest suppliers.
-Together, they supplied 31 percent of imports in 1994 and over 39 percent in 2012, after peaking at 41 percent in 2006.
-Japan's agricultural exports in 2012 exceeded $3 billion.
-U.S. agricultural imports from Japan exceeded $580 million in 2012.
+Together, they supplied 31 percent of imports in 1994 and 39 percent in 2013, after peaking at 41 percent in 2006.
+In recent years, Japan’s imports from a variety of smaller exporters (including Canada and Brazil) have shown strong growth (see ROW—for Rest of World—in the chart below).
+Japan's agricultural exports in 2013 exceeded $3 billion.
+U.S. agricultural imports from Japan exceeded $565 million in 2013.

 Meats are the largest component of Japan's agricultural imports-about 20 percent in recent years.
 Japan imports large quantities of pork, beef, and poultry meat.
 Based on the value of imports, Japan is the largest meat-importing country in the world.
 Because Japan allows frozen and chilled beef and pork to enter only from countries free of foot-and-mouth disease, the number of countries exporting such meat to Japan is small.
 In 2004 and 2005, Japan's ban on beef imports from the United States and Canada (because of fears of bovine spongiform encephalopathy, or BSE) essentially restricted beef trade to Australia and New Zealand (see Beef Imports in the Issues and Analysis chapter).